Youth Vote Winner for Poster

 Youth Vote Winner for Video

-6th grade class, Central School, National School District
+6th grade class, National City, CA

 At Central School in the National School District, 32 sixth graders made a powerful #USvsHate call to be “upstanders” against injustice.
 Their video was a winner of the Youth Vote this winter!
 As teacher Kym Tobias describes, “After studying the Holocaust with a focus on courageous people who stood up for those being persecuted, as well as certain youth leaders of the civil rights movement, students created a video explaining what they learned and the importance of tolerance and being an ‘upstander.’
-The intention is that students will move on from Central School and enter secondary schools with the skills that empower them to make positive changes in their community and our society.
+The intention is that students will move on from our school and enter secondary schools with the skills that empower them to make positive changes in their community and our society.
 They will understand that change begins with them.”

 Youth Vote Winner for Poem